How we workDelivery model · Senior cross-functional

 Decisions get made early, by named people.

-Programmes spiral when nobody governs decisions.
-We name owners, set thresholds, and keep a register of every trade-off the programme makes.
-Nothing becomes a surprise at steering.
+Projects spiral when no-one is governing the decisions.
+We name the owners, set thresholds, and keep a register of every trade-off the project makes.
+Nothing arrives at steering as a surprise.

-Two questions decide who owns a call: how reversible is it, and how much does it cost to undo?
+Two questions decide who owns a call: how reversible is it, and what does it cost to undo.
 The matrix on the right is how we delegate.

 Cost to undo